 Excerpt from: my book series

 Living life to the fullest means continually reaching out for newer, richer, deeper, life-changing experiences.
-It means using those experiences as a means for personal growth and pushing the boundaries of yourself mentally, spirituality, and intellectually for the betterment of yourself and the world at large.
+It means using those experiences as a means for personal growth and pushing the boundaries of yourself mentally, spiritually, and intellectually for the betterment of yourself and the world at large.

 Living life to the fullest means taking an active role in your own development.
 It means steering the rudder of your own life and taking advantage of your unique and powerful potential as a person.

 It’s about how the things you do in your life motivate & inspire others to do something motivating & inspiring in theirs — and, if you’re lucky, leave a legacy that long outlasts you.

 “Your story is the greatest legacy that you will leave to your friends.
 It’s the longest-lasting legacy you will leave to your heirs.” — Steve Saint

 To live life to the fullest means to maximize your capacity to experience what life has to offer around you.
 This, in turn, expands your consciousness resulting in even more opportunities to have an even broader range of life experiences.

 To live life to the fullest means facing your fears with bravery, an open mind, and a lack of prejudice.
 It means making the most of what you have and never settling for less than the life you are capable of living.
 It means being truly alive and awake to life and not asleep in life’s waiting room.

 There is a reason why Neale Donald Walsch said: